 Stress can make the receding gums and gum disease worse and harder to treat as it fails the immune system of your body and makes it more difficult for your body to fight off infection, including receding gums.

 When hormone levels increase and fall in the body, changes can take place in the mouth.
 Puberty and pregnancy can momentarily increase the risk and severity of gum disease.

 Several types of medications can cause dry mouth or xerostomia.
 Examples include certain medications for depression and high blood pressure.

 People with certain diseases are at increased risk of developing receding gumss such as people with diabetes, provocative conditions such as rheumatoid arthritis and HIV infection.
 Having one of these diseases can make it difficult to control your receding gums.

 Nutrition is most important for overall good health, including a functioning immune system and healthy gums and mouth.
 Severe vitamin C deficiency can cause bleeding of the gums.

-How To Regrow Receding Gums
+How To Regrow Receding Gums?

 The primary goal of treating receding gums is to control the gum infection.
 The number and types of treatment will be different, depending on the extent of gum disease.
-Any kind of therapy requires the patient to maintain good daily care of their dental hygiene and modification of certain behaviors, such as quitting smoking, which could also be suggested as a way to improve treatment outcome.
+Any kind of therapy requires the patient to maintain good daily care of their dental hygiene and modification of certain behaviors, such as quitting smoking, which could also be suggested as a way to improve treatment for receding gums outcome.

 The dentist removes plaque through a deep cleansing method called root scaling to scrape the tartar from above and below the gum line.
 The flattening of the root gets rid of the rough spots on the root of the tooth where the germs meet and help to eliminate the bacteria that contribute to the disease.